albertlauncher/documentation/src/gettingstarted/faq.md

 ## How to make hotkeys work on Wayland?

 Wayland hotkey adoption is still in its [infancy](https://dec05eba.com/2024/03/29/wayland-global-hotkeys-shortcut-is-mostly-useless/).
-A generic solution is to let your desktop environment handle the hotkey registration.
+A general solution is to let your desktop environment handle the hotkey registration.
 Bind the hotkey to the command you want it to run, e.g.

 ```bash